 Where'er You Walk

 Although Kenneth McKellar specialized in Scottish music, he also sang songs written by composers from other countries.
 He was well respected for his interpretation of Handel's music.
 In fact, the conductor Sir Adrian Boult referred to McKellar as "the best Handel singer of the twentieth century".
 A recording of McKellar and John Sutherland in Handel's Messiah was one of the Decca record company's bestsellers of the day.

 "Where'er You Walk" comes from a Handel opera called Semele, though Handel apparently called the piece a musical drama.
 The plot involves ancient gods and goddesses and a mortal woman named Semele.
 In the song, Jupiter promises Semele that she will love the garden of his palace.
 He tells her that wherever she walks in the garden, nature will serve her.
 "Trees where you sit will crowd into a shade" and "where'er you tread, the blushing flowers shall rise."

 McKellar also sang ballads, such as "The Holy City ", which has a religious theme and is sometimes referred to as a hymn.
 The music of this popular Victorian song was composed around 1892 by Stephen Adams, whose real name was Michael Maybrick.
 The lyrics were written by Frederic (later Frederick) Weatherly, an English lawyer and lyricist.

-Kenneth McKelllar has left us a lovely legacy of recorded music, some of which has been digitally remastered.
+Kenneth McKellar has left us a lovely legacy of recorded music, some of which has been digitally remastered.
 I still enjoy listening to his voice.
-I hope McKellar's work is remembered and appreciated for a long time to come.
+I'm glad that at least some of his performances have survived, though I wish more of them could be accessed by the general public.
+I hope his work is remembered and appreciated for a long time to come.

 © 2014 Linda Crampton